marcmajcher/stemprov-11ty/src/about/research.md

 # Current Research Projects

 ## STEM Graduate Students as Public Communicators
 This project seeks to describe the key themes of how graduate students in STEM fields make meaning of their public engagement activities; to describe key themes of how graduate students in STEM fields describe the interaction between public engagement and their sense of belonging, and to identify/describe characteristics of STEM graduate students that may be unique to their relationship with public engagement.
-Funded by The Rita Allen Foundation[https://ritaallen.org/].
+Funded by [The Rita Allen Foundation](https://ritaallen.org/).
 	### Publications from this work:
 	[STEM Graduate Students’ Perspectives on Science Communication and their Sense of Belonging in these Spaces](https://mediaengagement.org/research/stem-graduate-students-perspectives-on-science-communication/)